bhanujabhatt/VR_Assignment1_BhanujaBhatt_MT2024030/readme.md

 pip install opencv-python numpy matplotlib<br>

 Run the project<br>
-run as normal phython project
+run as normal python project

 ## How to Use the Project